Online Code Clubs from your home!

 Delivered by Coding Kids tutors, we know that your aspiring coders will enjoy the interactive virtual programs.

-We are running two weeks of holiday Online Code Clubs these Christmas Holidays.
+We are running five weeks of Online Code Clubs in Term 1, 2018.

 Individual 1 hour classes ranging from: